Winter will soon arrive in Canada with all its teeth-chattering fury, and that means both opportunity for snow removal contractors and risk.

 • The location of your snow removal operations.
 Canada may be regarded as the land of ice and snow, but some regions experience more frequent and higher snowfall amounts than others.
 Therefore, if you operate in a municipality that gets dumped on regularly throughout the winter months, it is likely to increase your premium.

-• The types of snow removal contracts you have.
-It’s not just how many customers you have but what kind of customers that is an influencing factor.
-For instance, the cost of insurance for providing snow and ice removal operations at residential properties like a condominium complex may cost as much as doing the same work for large, commercial properties, like a parking lot of a big box retail outlet or a midsized commercial property like coffee shop lots and drive-thrus.
+For instance, the cost of insurance for providing snow and ice removal operations at residential properties does not cost as much as doing the same work for large, commercial properties, like a parking lot of a big box retail outlet or a midsized commercial property like coffee shop lots and drive-thrus.

 • Your insurance claim history.
 If yours is a claims-free snow removal business for more than six years, you may be less of a risk to insurers, which may help keep your premium low.
-Once you have a claim, it can significantly impact your premium.
+Once you have a claim, it can impact your premium.

 What Liability Risks Do Snow Removal Contractors Face?